Prashantsharma3/Prashantsharma3/README.md

 ## 🚀 About Me
 I'm a Data Analyst in the making, currently honing my skills at DUCAT Institute.
 With a BCA from Chaudhary Charan Singh University, I'm passionate about transforming data into actionable insights.

-🔭 **I’m currently working on:**
-- Developing a Sales Insights Dashboard to revolutionize sales data analysis.

 🌱 **I’m currently learning:**
 - Advanced data visualization techniques using Power BI and Tableau.